wfraser/goto/README.md

 A sample:

-    [global]
     proj = "~/projects/current_project"
     dl = "~/downloads"
     pk = "~/packages"

     ["~/projects/current_project"]
     "*" = "src/com/example/thing/components/frobnicator/lib"
     comps = "src/com/example/thing/components"
     test = "tests/thing"

-The `[global]` section defines a few named shortcuts.
+The top of the file defines a few named shortcuts.
 These are available from everywhere; simply `goto <name>` to invoke them.

-The second section defines a context.
+The line in brackets begins a context.
 It’s only active when you’re in a subdirectory of the path given.
 It then defines some more shortcuts specific to that context.
 The `*` shortcut is special: it is the default, used when you don’t call `goto` with any arguments.

 The paths inside the context can be given relative to the path of the context itself.